IIIF/api/source/extension/georef/index.md

 ### 3.1 Embedded vs. Referenced Targets and Resources

-To supply a resource with georeferecing information, implmenters _MUST_ add at least one Annotation Page to the `annotations` property.
+To supply a resource with georeferecing information, implementers _MUST_ add at least one Annotation Page to the `annotations` property.
 Implementers have the option to reference or embed those Annotation Pages.
 For the purposes of this extension, implementers _SHOULD_ embed the Annotation Pages in the `annotations` property as opposed to referencing them.

 Georeferencing Annotations can exist independent of the resource they target and in such cases the resource is often only referenced via its URI in the Georeferencing Annotation's `target` property.
 For the purposes of this extension, implmenters _SHOULD_ embed the Canvas or Image Service within the Georeferencing Annotation instead of referencing it.